PascalHbr/EXIF_remover/README.md

 # EXIF_remover

 Removes exif from images.
+It overwrites the images, therefore be careful with sensible data!!!

 Usage:

 `python remove_exif --dir <your_image_directory>`